licarpen/aws-developer/README.md

     * access to audit trail
     * set header: "x-amz-server-side-encryption":"AWS:kms"
     * key used is an AWS customer master key
-  * SSE-C
+  * SSE-C (Server Side Encryption - Client)
     * manage own encryption keys
     * HTTPS must be used
     * S3 does NOT store encryption key
     * send data key in header
     * data is encrypted by amazon and then throws away key
   * Client side encryption
-    * encryptiong before sending to S3
+    * encrypting before sending to S3
     * decryption when retrieving

 ### Security